 Any rule that starts with an exclamation mark is considered a comment.
 It will still show up in the filter list but in grey instead of black.
 Adblock Plus will ignore this rule for actual blocking so it is safe to write there whatever you want.
 You can place a comment rule above a real filter to describe what it is doing.
 Or you can put a comment on top of your filter list stating your authorship (most filter list authors do that).

 Special comments will only have an effect in downloaded filter lists, not in custom filters.
+Special comments must be given at the top of the filter list right below the header.
 They can set a number of parameters for the filter list:

 !
 Homepage: http://example.com/

 This comment determines which webpage should be linked as filter list homepage.